• Skip to primary navigation

 Mariska Ramondino

-An easy pumpkin pasta recipe made with a creamy and herb-infused pumpkin pasta sauce and veggies—perfect for weeknight dinners (family size) or a vegan Holiday main dish!
+An easy and creamy vegan pumpkin pasta sauce recipe with spinach leaves and deliciously herb-infused and served over gluten-free penne pasta—perfect for weeknight dinners (family size) or a vegan Holiday main dish!

 Course Main Courses